Home

 • Randall Rutta, MA, Chief Executive Officer, National Health Council

-• Omar A. Escontrías, DrPH, MPH, Senior Vice President, Equity, Research & Programs, National Health Council
+• Omar A. Escontrías, DrPH, MPH, Chief Programs & Research Officer, National Health Council

 1:15 – 2:00 p.m.

-• David Fajgenbaum, MD, MBA, MSc, Associate Professor of Medicine, University of Pennsylvania School of Medicine
+• David Fajgenbaum, MD, MBA, MSc, Co-Founder & President, Every Cure; Co-Founder & President, Castleman Disease Collaborative Network, Associate Professor of Medicine, University of Pennsylvania School of Medicine

 2:00 – 3:00 p.m.

-This session will explore how patients, caregivers, and patient organizations build partnerships across sectors to improve health outcomes.
+This session will explore how patients, caregivers, and other organizations build partnerships across sectors to improve health outcomes.
 Attendees will learn best practices through lessons learned from current and past NHC patient-centered research.

 Panelist: